jieliu2000/RPALite/README.md

 ## Documentation

-We currently provide a copy of the Robot Framework documentation in English, which you can access [here](https://jieliu2000.github.io/RPALite/docs/robot/RPALite.html).
-If you want to open it locally, you can open the [Robot Framework help documentation under Project Folder](docs/robot/RPALite.html) directly
+We currently provide a copy of the Robot Framework documentation in English, which you can access [online documentation](https://jieliu2000.github.io/RPALite/docs/robot/RPALite.html).
+If you want to open it locally, you can open the [Robot Framework help documentation under the project folder](docs/robot/RPALite.html) directly

 ## Quick Start